CpuID/gamadues/README.md

 # gamadues
-The API access to Amadeus sandbox APIs.
+Go library for the API access to Amadeus sandbox APIs.